Introducing tools to test Higgs interactions via $WW$ scattering I: one-loop calculations and renormalization in the HEFT: One loop calculation of the relevant processes and counterterms

-where $\sigma (s)=\sqrt{1-\frac{(M_1+M_2)^2}{s}}$ is the two body phase space.
-This allows us to compute the imaginary part of any amplitude at the one loop level from the tree-level result.\myspace As an example, if we are interested in computing the full $I=1$ isospin amplitude in the process $W_L^+W_L^-\to Z_LZ_L$
+where $\sigma (s)=\sqrt{1-\frac{(M_1+M_2)^2}{s}}$ is the two-body phase space.
+This allows us to compute the imaginary part of any amplitude at the one-loop level from the tree-level result.\myspace As an example, if we are interested in computing the full $I=1$ isospin amplitude in the process $W_L^+W_L^-\to Z_LZ_L$